 - SUSTAINABILITY: Does the project promise to have effects that last beyond the duration of the summer?
 Is the project one that could be carried on by people at the project site or elsewhere?

 - QUALITY OF THE WRITTEN DOCUMENT: Does the proposal explain clearly what is to be done and why it is important?
-Is the document free of typos or other errors that would indicate hastiness in its preparation or a lack of careful thought?
-Is the document one that we can be proud to share with people outside the College as an example of the fine work done by Grinnell students?
+Is the application complete and free of typos or other errors that would indicate hastiness in its preparation or a lack of careful thought?

 Grinnell College Travel Warning Policy